Sumanthjois/Xplain/README.md

 # Who is this for?
   This is basically for helping all the java beginners to understand the error thrown which usually Freaks People out and solve them with ease.

-# Who you can Contribute to this project?
+# How you can Contribute to this project?
   You can always find a json file in the Xplain folder which contains all the explaination and soultion related to the exceptions.You can help us by adding new exceptions with explainations and solutions to the json file.